 There’s a bit more to this method than the above virtual wallets.
 You can learn more about Bitcoin casino gambling here.

 However, in April 2014 they suspended their Bitcoin payment facility following discussions with the Malta Lotteries and Gaming Authority.
-The suspension is intended to be temporary, with Bitcoin deposits to be re-instated once a regulatory framework around this method has been established.
+The suspension was intended to be temporary, with Bitcoin deposits to be re-instated once a regulatory framework around this method has been established.

 In late 2016 the UK Gambling Commission changed their stance on Bitcoin, endorsing digital currencies generally in their description of payment services.
 We may see more UK licensed casinos offering Bitcoin deposits in future.